-Back in the office Mike 'Da Boss' Cavanagh generally keeps control of the mayhem.
+Back in the office Mike Cavanagh generally keeps control of the mayhem.
 Promotion and Team pilots are organised by Matt Gerdes.
-Karine Marconi, Chloe Vila and Jill Devine make sure we don't spend too much money and look after the ordering system.
+Karine Marconi and Chloe Vila make sure we don't spend too much money and look after the ordering system.

 Our manufacturing facility in Vietnam is headed up by Dr Dave Pilkington, who works relentlessly manufacturing gliders and producing prototypes as well as researching materials and manufacturing processes for our future products.
-He is backed up by Khanh and Phong with 700 production staff.
+He is backed up by Khanh and 700 production staff.